 The video footage is unedited, so the low lighting or shade or direct sunlight that comes through in the video is an accurate representation of the conditions we experienced during today’s ride.
 In the audio, you’ll hear quite a bit of clicking.
 Sometimes those clicking sounds are caused by my gear shifting, but at other times it is just the vibration of my bike frame, chain, wheels, or bike cables gently thumping against my frame.
 When you ride a bicycle it does tend to make some noise, and I did not edit the audio in these 2 video clips.
 If you find the audio annoying then you can turn your volume down when watching the video.

-These 2 video clips represent my first attempts to record video during a bicycle ride on a trail.
+Those 2 video clips represent my first attempts to record video during a bicycle ride on a trail.
 I thought the video clips came out pretty well, especially when you consider my lack of experience with the GoPro Hero 6 camera.
-I’m thinking about recording a time-lapse video of my next ride, so the results will be quicker to watch.